breakthatbass/mspenv/README.md

 # msp430-env

-A text editor development environment, bunch of small standalone programs, and a home UART library for the msp430fr5994 microcontroller.
-The goal here is to learn more about writing firmware for embedded systems.
+A text editor development environment, bunch of small standalone programs, and a UART library for the `msp430fr5994` microcontroller.
+The goal here is to learn more about writing firmware for embedded systems and then having a reference.

 #
 All the code here can be compiled and flashed by using the `Makefile` in the root directory.